sa-concept-refactoring/doc/chapters/refactoringIdeas.typ

 = Refactoring Ideas <refactoring_ideas>
+In this section ideas for potential refactoring operations will be explored.
+This serves as the foundation for deciding which feature to implement.
+A total of two ideas will be explored.

 == Requirement Transformation <first_idea>
-A new refactoring could be provided to transform a function template using concepts between alternate forms.
+A refactoring could be provided to transform a function template using constraints between alternate forms.
 @transformation_idea_listing shows the different forms.
 They all result in an identical function signature.

+The benefit of this is in many cases a more readable function declaration.
+In our opinion the `requires` clause just causes noise, so the versions on the left (@transformation_idea_listing) should be preferred.
+The potential refactoring would therefore focus on the removal of the `requires` clause.

+This idea was inspired by the constraints and concept reference @constraints_and_concepts, since it lists all these forms in its first code snippet.

 #figure(
   kind: table,